krauzer/phase_0_unit_1/week_3/1_git_started/my_solution.md

 - Fetch changes

-	1. First, add a remote that points to the upstream repository:
+	1. First, add a remote that points to the upstream repository (Done only once):

 	$ git remote add upstream _url of main remote repo(https://github.com/username_to_fetch_from/repo_name)_

-	 do this only once

 	2. Fetch the upstream: